AbhinavUtkarsh/3D-Anomaly-Detection/README.md

 ## Introduction
 We are a team of four pursuing our Master of Science at the Technical University of Munich.
 This project work involved choosing a recently published research in domain of 3D anomaly detection.
-Hence, we took up the base CPMF paper, and added a few modifications to it´s pipeline.
-Some of the modifications have  been inspired from [Shape-Guided](https://openreview.net/pdf?id=IkSGn9fcPz) and [Neural-Pull](https://arxiv.org/pdf/2011.13495.pdf).
+Hence, we took up the base CPMF paper, and added a few modifications to its pipeline.
+Some of the modifications have  been inspired by [Shape-Guided](https://openreview.net/pdf?id=IkSGn9fcPz) and [Neural-Pull](https://arxiv.org/pdf/2011.13495.pdf).